omers/omers.github.io/content/docs/career/dora-metrics.md

 UseHugoToc: true
 ---

+## Introduction
+In the dynamic landscape of Research and Development (R&D), organizations strive to optimize their productivity and achieve remarkable results.
+To accomplish this, it's crucial to adopt data-driven practices and metrics that provide valuable insights into the development process.
+One such methodology gaining prominence is the use of DORA metrics, which stands for DevOps Research and Assessment.

+This blog post will delve into the significance of DORA metrics and how they can be effectively utilized to enhance the productivity of an R&D group consisting of 70 individuals.
+By understanding the key metrics and implementing them in a thoughtful manner, organizations can foster a culture of continuous improvement and achieve outstanding outcomes.
 ## What is DORA?
 DORA is the acronym for the DevOps Research and Assessment group: they’ve surveyed more than 50,000 technical professionals worldwide to better understand how the technical practices, cultural norms, and management approach affect organizational performance.